rogerthat39/100-days-of-code/log.md

 **Today's Progress:** Finished the [Functional Programming](https://learn.freecodecamp.org/javascript-algorithms-and-data-structures/functional-programming) module.

 **Thoughts:** Learning about the map function (and filter) and then <i>creating my own one</i> is wild to me.
 Not sure if I quite got my head around reduce though.
 I feel like I've learnt a lot even over the past couple of days

+## Day 85: 16 February, 2019

+**Today's Progress:** Started the [Intermediate Algorithm](https://learn.freecodecamp.org/javascript-algorithms-and-data-structures/intermediate-algorithm-scripting) FreeCodeCamp module.

+**Thoughts:** Some of these problems are quite difficult.
+I'm probably going to have to take a few days to complete this one, which is good, since it means it's really stretching the limits of what I'm able to do!